Ramen Noodle Machine/Richmen Noodle Making Process

 Step 1 – Mixing

-The mixer’s design is based on ancient hand kneading, so the gluten molecules in the dough won’t get damaged.
+The mixer’s design is based on authentic hand kneading, so the gluten molecules in the dough won’t get damaged.

 The secret of gluten: This is how noodles get delicious!